mooz/academic-kickstart/content/en/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: A computer scientist.

-interests_long: My research interests are on helping data analysis using data management technologies and machine learning technologies.
-Especially, I am now actively working on the following topics.

 interests:
 - Heterogeneous Data Integration
 - Data Indexing